evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 Here is the general flow.
 * **Input data**.
 Prepare data as a Pandas DataFrame.
 This will be your `current` data to test.
 You may also pass a `reference` dataset to generate Test conditions from this reference or run data distribution Tests.
 Check the [input data requirements](../input-data/data-requirements.md).
 * **Schema mapping**.
 Define your data schema using [Column Mapping](../input-data/column-mapping.md).
 Optional, but highly recommended.
 * **Define the Test Suite**.
-Create a `TestSuite` object and include the selected Tests or Test Presets in the `tests` list.
+Create a `TestSuite` object and pass the selected `tests`.
-* **Set the Test parameters**.
-Optionally, specify individual test conditions and mark certain tests as non-critical.
+* **Set the parameters**.
+Optionally, specify Test conditions and mark certain Tests as non-critical.
 * **Run the Test Suite**.
 Execute the Test Suite on your `current_data`.
 If applicable, pass the `reference_data` and `column_mapping`.
 * **Get the results**.
-Get a visual summary in Jupyter notebook, export the metrics and tests metadata, or upload it to the Evidently Platform.
+Get a visual report in Jupyter notebook, export the summary, or send to the Evidently Platform.

-You can use Test Presets, which are pre-built Test Suites that automatically generate a set of Tests for a specific aspect of the data or model performance, or create your Test Suite by listing Tests one by one.
+You can use Test Presets or create your Test Suite.

 # Test Presets

+Test Presets are pre-built Test Suites that automatically generate a set of Tests for a specific aspect of the data or model performance,

 To use a Test Preset, create a `TestSuite` object and include the chosen Preset in the `tests` list.
 The Tests will run with default parameters for all columns in the dataset.

 Evidently will also automatically generate Test conditions.
-There are two ways Evidently does it.
+There are two ways to do it:
 * **Based on the reference dataset**.
 If you provide a `reference`, Evidently will generate conditions based on it.
 For example, a Preset may include the `TestShareOfOutRangeValues` Test.
 It will fail if over 10% of values in the `current` dataset are out of range.
 Evidently automatically derives the min-max value range for each column from the reference.
 10% is an encoded heuristic.
 *  **Based on heuristics**.
 If you don’t provide a reference, Evidently will run Tests it can using heuristics only.
 For example, `TestAccuracyScore()` fails if the model quality is worse than the quality of a dummy model, which Evidently creates automatically.
-For data quality, Tests like TestNumberOfEmptyRows() or TestNumberOfMissingValues() assume both should be zero.
+For data quality, Tests like `TestNumberOfEmptyRows()` or `TestNumberOfMissingValues()` assume both should be zero.

 {% hint style="info" %}
 **Reference**: Check the default Test conditions in the [All tests](../reference/all-tests.md) table.